antriver/auto-git-pull/README.md

 This allows you to automatically deploy your changes into production when you push to a git repo.
-Install this package on your web server and add a 'hook' in your repo which POSTS to this script.
+Install this package on your web server and add a 'hook' in your repo which notifies (runs) this script.

-There are two parts
+There are two parts:
 * A PHP script which Bitbucket or Github will automatically send a request to when you push. (`http://your-site.com/deploy.php` in the examples below)
 * A shell script which does the actual pulling.
 The PHP script calls this script. (`/sites/whodel/deployer/git-pull.sh` in the examples below)